Pachygyria: Classifications

 Grade 1 and Grade 4 are very rare.
 Grade 2 is observed in children with Miller–Dieker syndrome (a combination of lissencephaly with dysmorphic facial features, visceral abnormalities, and polydactyly).
 The most common lissencephaly observed, consisting of frontotemporal pachygyria and posterior agyria, is Grade 3.

 Another malformation worth mentioning because of its connections to pachygyria is polymicrogyria.
 Polymicrogyria is characterized by many small gyri separated by shallow sulci, slightly thin cortex, neuronal heterotopia and enlarged ventricle and is often superimposed on pachygyria.

 Treatment

 Because pachygyria is a structural defect no treatments are currently available other than symptomatic treatments, especially for associated seizures.
 Another common treatment is a gastrostomy (insertion of a feeding tube) to reduce possible poor nutrition and repeated aspiration pneumonia.

 Microcephalic osteodysplastic primordial dwarfism

 Microcephalic osteodysplastic primordial dwarfism (MOPD) type II is an autosomal multisystem disorder including severe pre- and post-natal growth retardation, microcephaly with Seckel syndrome–like facial appearance, and distinctive skeletal alterations.
-Usually those affected have mild to moderate mental retardation.
+Usually those affected have mild to moderate intellectual disability.